talsec/Free-RASP-iOS/README.md

 - In the **General > Frameworks, Libraries, and Embedded Content** choose **Embed & Sign**

 ### Debug vs Release version
-Debug version is used during the development of the application.
-It separates development and production data and disables some checks which won't be triggered during the development process:
+The Dev version is used to not complicate the development process of the application, e.g. if you would implement killing of the application on the debugger callback.
+It disables some checks which won't be triggered during the development process:
 * Debugging
 * Tampering
 * Simulator